Marsupial Trouble

 Quassia chips repellent

 Boil 1 litre of water and steep 50 grams of quassia chips (South American tree bark) for an hour and after that strain it.
-You have the option to add 1-2 teaspoons potassium-based detergent to make the solution stickier.
+You have the option to add 1-2 teaspoons of potassium-based detergent to make the solution stickier.
 Now you have a concentrated repellent.
 Before using, dilute it with water with proportions 1:4.
 Use it to spray around in the garden.

 In some cases using detergents on garden flowers or other plants has shown to improve their development.
 In other cases, when the detergent contains harmful chemicals, can affect their normal growth.
 Here’s more on horticultural soap and how to use it.